The Race (Seinfeld)

 "The Race" is the 96th episode of the American sitcom Seinfeld, the tenth episode of the sixth season.
 The episode first aired on December 15, 1994.
-The story follows Jerry as he meets an old rival, who suspects that he cheated in a high school race and wishes to re-run it.
-Elaine is put on a "blacklist" and finds out her boyfriend is a communist.
-George responds to a personal ad in the Daily Worker and Kramer, who is working as a department store Santa Claus, is convinced to become a communist by Elaine's boyfriend.
+In this episode, Jerry must vindicate his legendary, but illegitimate, high school race win against the only classmate to suspect the truth.
+Elaine's communist boyfriend inspires George to answer a communist personal ad, and Kramer to become a communist while working as a department store Santa Claus.

 "The Race" was one of Jerry Seinfeld's favorite episodes of Seinfeld due to its Superman themes.